VarsityPlug0/Ramza/DEPLOYMENT_SUMMARY.md

 - Email: `admin@example.com`
 - Password: `admin123`

-A dedicated script [create_superuser.py](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/create_superuser.py) handles this process.
+This is handled directly in the [start_server.py](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/start_server.py) script.

 ### Start Process
-Render uses a batch script ([start.bat](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/start.bat)) that:
+Render uses a Python script ([start_server.py](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/start_server.py)) that:
+1. Sets up the Django environment
-1. Applies database migrations
+2. Applies database migrations
-2. Creates a superuser if needed
+3. Creates a superuser if needed
-3. Starts Gunicorn with the Django application
+4. Starts Gunicorn with the Django application

 ## Admin Access
 - Admin dashboard: `/dashboard/`